Genomics & Oxidative Stress

 If the function of one or more of these genes is impaired, the antioxidant pathway might produce fewer enzymes that neutralize the damaging effects of free radicals.
 Depending on which genes are affected, and how much oxidative stress is being generated by diet and lifestyle, additional support with specific antioxidants and nutrient cofactors may be beneficial.
 Without a genomic testing, clinicians are left to guess the way through which nutrients and antioxidants, in what amounts, and in which delivery systems will optimize free radical quenching for the patient.

-Many Genoma International test panels provide targeted assessment of genes involved in oxidative stress response and the nutrients needed for these to functional optimally, including Detox Complete, Immuno-Health, Athletic Performance and Ultimate Wellness.
+Genoma International’s Ultimate Wellness test provides targeted assessment of genes involved in oxidative stress response and the nutrients needed for these to functional optimally.